+After lunch, the Trevor Dyer room is set up ready for rest time; the curtains are closed and sleep mats are laid out for those who require them.
 We ask that parents provide a named sheet for their child, along with a blanket and comforter.
-Children who need to nap are encouraged to rest in the 'sleep corner' with a practitioner who may sing to them, rock them or pat their back to nurture sleep.
+Children are encouraged to rest here with a practitioner who may sing to them, rock them or pat their back to nurture sleep.
 Where possible, practitioners will apply similar routines for sleep as those children are used to at home.
+There is a travel cot available for 1 year olds; where used, the travel cot must be assembled in line with manufacturer's instructions with a fitted travel cot sheet (provided by parents):

-- Staff will organise a mat for each child, with their blanket and any comfort teddies that are packed in their bag. - Children are not placed next to warm radiators or heaters. - The temperature of the room is kept between 16 20 degrees Celsius. - Pillows are not used. - The condition of sleep mats are checked regularly. - Parents are informed of the children's sleep times each day usually verbally - Calming music and/or a calming ceiling projection may be played - The lights are switched off to encourage peace and rest
+- Staff will organise a mat for each child, with their blanket and any comfort teddies that are packed in their bag. - Children are not placed next to warm radiators or heaters. - The temperature of the room is kept between 16 20 degrees Celsius. - Pillows are not used. - The condition of sleep mats are checked regularly. - Parents are informed of the children's sleep times each day usually verbally - Calming music and/or a calming ceiling projection is played - The lights are switched off to encourage peace and rest